 - Waterbeds or other items capable of holding large volumes of water (jacuzzi/hot tubs, pools, etc.)

 - Unprescribed or illegal drugs (double-check Ohio laws!)

 - Weapons (including firearms, BB guns, pellet guns, knives, fireworks, ammunition, etc.)

 Antioch College encourages sustainable ways of living.
 As such, we discourage bringing small refrigerators due to energy use.
-There are refrigerators and simple kitchenettes available on each floor for storing food and simple cooking.
+Refrigerators and simple kitchenettes are available on each floor for storing food and cooking.
 If you must bring a fridge for your room, it must be 4.3 cubic feet or smaller (limit of one per student).